kevinctofel/Gatsby/posts/javascript-the-semester-begins.md

   </script>

 Up until three months ago, I'd never written a single line of JavaScript.
 I still haven't written much outside of a sample web app that shows cryptocoin pricing based on the user's choice of coin.

+Here's the demo app; note that if it doesn't work the first time, clicking the Reset button and trying again should fix it.
+I'll have to figure out why it doesn't work on the first load; remember, I'm a JS n00b!

 <div style="border:1px solid black"; width: 400px; margin: auto;>